-The $\valid^e$ predicate of an equivocating VLSM ensures that we can refer to an already existing copy of the component.
-The first component of a label indicates which copy of the machine will be used for a transition.
-We can show~\coqref{VLSM.Core.Equivocators.MessageProperties}{equivocator_HasBeenSentCapability} that if $\mathcal{V}$ satisfies the {\em \sent}, then $\mathcal{V}^e$ also satisfies the {\em \sent\ } by considering that a message was emitted on any trace leading to a state of the equivocating VLSM if there is a copy of the VLSM in that state for which the message was emitted on any trace leading to it.
+For an equivocating VLSM, the first component of a label indicates which copy of the machine will be used for a transition, while the validity constraint ensures that we can refer to an already existing copy of the component.
+We can show that since $\mathcal{V}$ satisfies the {\em \sent} (Assumption \ref{sent}), then $\mathcal{V}^e$ also satisfies the {\em \sent\ } by considering that a message was emitted on any trace leading to a state of the equivocating VLSM if there is a copy of the VLSM in that state for which the message was emitted on any trace leading to it (\coqref{VLSM.Core.Equivocators.MessageProperties}{equivocator_HasBeenSentCapability}).

-Using the notion of equivocating VLSM, we can define the {\em state-equivocation model for a fixed-set of equivocators $E$} as a VLSM composition in which we impose the composition constraint that components may only receive messages that have been sent in the current trace of the composition.
+We can now define the {\em state equivocation model for a fixed set of equivocators $E$} as a VLSM composition in which we impose the composition constraint that components may only receive messages that have been sent in the current trace of the composition.

-\begin{definition}[\coqref{VLSM.Core.Equivocators.Composition.LimitedEquivocation.FixedEquivocation}{equivocators_fixed_equivocations_vlsm}] The \textbf{state-equivocation model of $\{\mathcal{V}_i\}_{i=1}^n$ for the fixed-set of equivocators $E$} is the constrained VLSM composition in which we replace each component which can equivocate by its corresponding equivocating VLSM and use the composition constraint that components may only receive messages that have been sent in the current trace.
-Formally, the state-equivocation model is the VLSM
+\begin{definition}[Fixed state equivocation model, \coqref{VLSM.Core.Equivocators.FixedEquivocation}{equivocators_fixed_equivocations_vlsm}] The \textbf{state equivocation model of $\{\mathcal{V}_i\}_{i=1}^n$ for the fixed set of equivocators $E$} is the constrained composition in which we replace each component which can equivocate by its corresponding equivocating VLSM and use the composition constraint that components may only receive messages that have been sent in the current trace.
+Formally, we have

 where, for any $1\leq i \leq n$, $\mathcal{V}_i' = \mathcal{V}_i$ if $i\not\in E$ and $\mathcal{V}_i' = \mathcal{V}_i^e$ if $i\in E$, and

 \end{definition}